Lonely Truth versus the Chill of Ages

 About Lawrence RussWas the Alfred P. Sloan Scholar for the Humanities at the University of Michigan.
 Obtained a Master of the Fine Arts degree from the University of Massachusetts at Amherst, where I was selected as a Writing Fellow in Poetry by the Program faculty.
 Have published poems, essays and reviews in many magazines, anthologies, reference works, and other publications, including The Nation, The Iowa Review, Virginia Quarterly Review, Parabola, OMNI, and the exhibition catalogue for Art at the Edge of the Law at the Aldrich Contemporary Art Museum.
 Received a law degree from the University of Michigan, and have changed the law and created educational programs in the fields of arts law, historic preservation law, and public construction and contracting law in the State of Connecticut.
 My photographs have appeared in international, national, regional and state juried exhibitions, and have been selected for awards by jurors including Judy Kim of the Brooklyn Museum and Eva Sutton, Chair of the Photography Department of the Rhode Island School of Design.

-Posted on April 9, 2018, in Art in Society, The Artist's Life, Uncategorized and tagged Confucian, Hung Ying-ming, Lawrence Russ, loneliness, mysticism, Photographers, poets, Snodgrass, Tao, Zen.
+Posted on April 9, 2018, in Art and Spirit, Art in Society, The Artist's Life, Uncategorized and tagged Confucian, Hung Ying-ming, Lawrence Russ, loneliness, mysticism, Photographers, poets, Snodgrass, Tao, Zen.
 Bookmark the permalink.
 Leave a comment.